By Mifan Careem

 The sections above highlighted that a full API management platform is a key requirement (and the most important for that matter) for an API marketplace.
 Within API management, a developer portal is a mandatory component and provides several key advantages toward achieving a full marketplace potential.

 API management might span more than just the management and exposure of APIs.
-Complex transformation might require an integration platform; most customers look to bring their own ID systems (BYOID) - in which case the API Manager needs to allow consumers to authenticate against the existing system by federating to them.
+Complex transformation might require an integration platform; most customers seem to bring their own ID systems (BYOID) - in which case the API Manager needs to allow consumers to authenticate against the existing system by federating them.
 This is where the power of a platform vendor comes into play.

 Where and how you deploy is an important part of your technology strategy.
 A platform that can be deployed on the cloud, or on-premise or hybrid of both is ideal to cater to your changing requirements.
 An on-premise deployment again can be containerized and fully automated; it can be deployed as a single horizontally scaled out deployment or a large scale distributed deployment.